ethereum-optimism/op-analytics/protocol_analysis/fjord_scalar_recommendations/readme.md

 **Todos:**
 1. Understand the average estimatedSize per transaction for the higher volume chains
-  i.
-Pull transactions from Goldsky/Clickhouse by chain -> RLP-Econde transaction input data (count bytes) -> run through FastLZ (count bytes)
+  - Pull transactions from Goldsky/Clickhouse by chain -> RLP-Econde transaction input data (count bytes) -> run through FastLZ (count bytes)
 2. Approximate accuracy by comparing total estimatedSize on L2 vs blobgas used on L1 (and gas if calldata for chains that may use calldata)
-  i.
-This should be a bit of an underestimate, since we'll have brotli compression in Fjord.
+  - This should be a bit of an underestimate, since we'll have brotli compression in Fjord.
 We ~could handle for this by assuming some extra compression?
 But v1 likely should not mess with this.

 - (1) and (2) are inputs to the Fee Scalar Recommendation logic :squidward_dab: